pluginsGLPI/doc/source/formcreator/targets.rst

 Location
 """"""""

-* Location fro template or none: sets the location from a template if any and if this template has a predefined loation.
+* Location from template or none: sets the location from a template if any and if this template has a predefined location.
 None in all other cases,
 * Specific location: a location set by the form's designer
 * Equals to the answer to a question: a category choosen by the requester,